isabella232/floret/README.md

 ### Pub/Sub
 Floret has a built-in pub/sub model for event-driven communication with other floret services.
 Publishers emit messages to specific channels that are subscribed to by 0-n services.
 A subscription
-to a channel in effect means that the published messages will be POSTed to the subscriber-provided api endpoint.
+to a channel in effect means that the published messages will be POSTed to the subscriber-provided
+api endpoint.

+Subscriptions can be created dynamically after both the Publisher and Subscriber services are active.

 #### Channels
 Messages are published to channels, and channels can be subscribed to.
 Channels can be built